strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 2. select database, and click **Add**,
 3. On the next screen select *dev database* and name the database.
 The default database name is "db" and that will be used in the subsequent sections.
 4. Click the **Create and attach** button.
-5. On the next screen click the **Next** button to set the enviroment variables.
+5. On the next screen click the **Next** button to set the environment variables.

 ### Environmental variables

-In the DigitalOcean App Platform there are global and component level enviroment variables.
+In the DigitalOcean App Platform there are global and component level environment variables.
 Strapi applications in production need global variables to set the database connection, and can use component level variables for secrets storage.
 Add the following variables to the global environment table:

 | Variable name     | Value          |
 |-------------------|----------------|